Invariants Related to the Tree Property: Preliminaries

-\begin{fact}{\cite{KPT}} Let \(A\) be a countable structure.
-Then \(A\) is ultrahomogeneous if and only if it satisfies the following extension property: if \(B,C\) are finitely generated and can be embeddded into \(A\), \(f: B \to A\), \(g: B \to C\) are embeddings then there is an embedding \(h: C \to A\) so that \(h \circ g = f\). \end{fact}
+\begin{fact} Let \(A\) be a countable structure.
+Then \(A\) is ultrahomogeneous if and only if it satisfies the following extension property: if \(B,C\) are finitely generated and can be embedded into \(A\), \(f: B \to A\), \(g: B \to C\) are embeddings then there is an embedding \(h: C \to A\) such that \(h \circ g = f\). \end{fact}

-The following lemma is an easy exercise in using the extension property.
-It will be used below to reduce proving consistency of certain types to solving amalgamation problems in finite structures.
-Write \(\langle A \rangle_{L}^{B}\) to mean the \(L\)-structure generated by \(A\) in \(B\).